google/pts-bot/doc/aosp-user-guide.md

 Follow the instructions below to install, configure, and run PTS-bot.

-### Add Blueberry gLinux repository
+### Add Pandora gLinux repository

-PTS-bot is provided as a binary package from the Blueberry gLinux repository, which you should add:
+PTS-bot is provided as a binary package from the Pandora gLinux repository, which you should add:

 ```shell